>_Cybersec.Reviews

-Honest Reviews of Cybersecurity Education and Blog
+Honest Reviews of Cybersecurity Education

 Key Points Release Date: September 2020.
 Date Reviewed: June 2024.
 Author/Creator: Josh Mason, Alexis Ahmed.
 Subject(s): Network and Web Penetration Testing, Vulnerability Scanning.
 Prerequisite(s): Basic IT Knowledge, Intermediate Networking Knowledge, Familiarity with the Windows and Linux Command Line Medium: Video Courses, Hands on Exercises.
 Length: 148 Hours Training + 48 Hour Exam.
 Price: INE Fundamentals Plan for Training Path: $39 A Month + Exam Voucher: $200 Link: https://ine.com/ (Not Affiliated) More